Woahai321/list-sync/ReadMe.md

 Note: The boxoffice list type is only available for movies.

-These special lists only sync the top 20 items from each list.
+These special lists sync a configurable number of items (default: 20, can be set via TRAKT_SPECIAL_ITEMS_LIMIT environment variable).
 </details>

 <details>